 Closing Stock Not Shown in Trial Balance

-Suppose total purchases during an accounting period inside a Trial Balance are – 10,000
+Suppose total purchases during an accounting period inside a Trial Balance are: 10,000

-Closing Stock – 2,000 (This is included in purchases already)
+Closing Stock: 2,000 (This is included in purchases already)

 If both of these figures are shown in trial balance then there will be a mismatch of 2,000 because the effect has now been doubled in the trial balance.

-The only instance when closing stock will appear in trial balance is when closing stock is adjusted against purchases with the below mentioned journal entry.
+The only instance when closing stock will appear in trial balance is when the closing stock is adjusted against purchases with the below-mentioned journal entry.